rikhuijzer/tools/chapters/preface.md

 ## Reading this book

 The chapters will build on top of each other in the sense that later chapters are easier when the tools of easier chapters are used.
+Also, I've tried to order the chapters by decreasing importance.
 For example, later chapters include more code which is managed best via version control.
 Some people will say that this book is too extreme; some of the presented tools could be replaced by a more beginner friendly version.
 Unfortunately, those friendlier versions will not teach you the basics.